-If you’re a T-Mobile user, chances are you’ve gotten one of these calls recently: “Scam Likely.”
+If you’re a T-Mobile or MetroPCS user, chances are you’ve gotten one of these calls recently: “Scam Likely.”

 While many people on Twitter might think #ScamLikely is a new Apple feature, this service is not limited to iPhone users.
-Scam ID works on Android phones as well, so you can grab the new Samsung Galaxy S8 and get the exact same protection on the T-Mobile network.
+Scam ID works on Android phones as well, so you can grab the new Samsung Galaxy S8 and get the exact same protection on the T-Mobile and MetroPCS networks.

-To activate these features, T-Mobile users can dial the following codes from their smartphone:
+To activate these features, T-Mobile and MetroPCS users can dial the following codes from their smartphone:

 - #ONI# (#664#): Enables Scam ID